 KPIs to track:

-• Compliance incident rate: Number of labor law or tax issues per 100 employees
+- Compliance incident rate: Number of labor law or tax issues per 100 workers

 Decision tree: Choosing between models

-If hiring 1-5 engineers for long-term team stability: → Choose full-service provider (Howdy) → Recruiting, retention infrastructure, physical offices justify premium → retention improvements can reduce churn-related replacement costs over a 2–3 year horizon (commonly cited: $75,000–$150,000 per engineer)
+If hiring 1-5 engineers for long-term team stability: → Choose full-service provider (Howdy) → Recruiting, retention infrastructure, physical offices justify all-in pricing → 98% retention saves $75,000+ per engineer over two years

 If lacking internal technical recruiting capacity: → Choose full-service provider (Howdy) → End-to-end recruiting with <5% acceptance rate ensures quality → Live coding interviews and identity verification prevent bad hires